 5 Ways to Market Your Business Without Spending a Ton of Money

-- Send Product Out to Influencers/Editors – I know most people hold their nose while doing this, and I really think it’s a crapshoot if you do it without having a relationship already established.
-Desperate times, however, call for desperate measures and if you think your best product can garner you a little well-deserved attention and you already have inventory, give it a shot.
+I know most people hold their nose while doing this.
+And I really think it’s a crapshoot if you do it without having a relationship already established.
+Desperate times, however, call for desperate measures, and if you think your best product can garner you a little well-deserved attention and you already have inventory, give it a shot.
 My success rate at this – depends.
 Larger magazines got me a short term bump in sales, bloggers less so.

-- Establish Yourself as an Authority in Your Niche – speak at conferences (if not paid, they’ll usually at least comp your ticket) where you can gain insight while also teaching others things you’ve learned as a seasoned entrepreneur.
+Speak at conferences (if not paid, they’ll usually at least comp your ticket) where you can gain insight while also teaching others things you’ve learned as a seasoned entrepreneur.
 If you don’t want to set out as a jet-setting small business owner, pitch guest posts on large blogs and publications.
 Inc., Entrepreneur, and other digital versions of magazines regularly accept guest contributions.
-There’s usually no money in this, either, but it can bump up your visibility and give your business more street cred (“As seen in…”).
+There’s usually no money in this, either.
+But it can bump up your visibility and give your business more street cred (“As seen in…”).
 My success rate at this – High.
 In addition to cultivating a new crowd of followers who think I know what I’m talking about, it also helps to establish potential connections for future business opportunities.

-- Up Your Social Media Outreach – Be honest: are you utilizing social media to the best of your abilities?
+Be honest: are you utilizing social media to the best of your abilities?
 My guess is no. Spend a dedicated hour a day (or every few days) fine-tuning your social media accounts.
 Research better-performing hashtags and stop using ones that get your posts lost in a sea of #instagood.
 Respond to comments and reach out to accounts that are aligned with your niche and have a conversation with them in their comments.
 My success rate at this – High.
-By establishing outreach efforts rather than just posting, my Instagram account for Beige House hit 10k followers in 4 months which has led to more eyeballs on the blog, more sponsorship opportunities, and helped me to create a community.
+By establishing outreach efforts rather than just posting, my Instagram account for Beige House hit 10k followers in 4 months which has led to more eyeballs on the blog, more sponsorship opportunities and helped me to create a community.

-- Focus on SEO and Blogging – If you’re a product-based entrepreneur, this can be a tough nut to crack as it’s one more thing on your plate.
+If you’re a product-based entrepreneur, this can be a tough nut to crack as it’s one more thing on your plate.
 If you’re already a blogger, then this is probably a “duh” moment, but hear me out.
 Whether you’re barely creating content, or doing so on a regular basis, the game is constantly changing and you’ve got to keep up.
-Create content that is helpful and relevant to your customers, or revamp old content that once performed well but hasn’t been so hot lately.
+Create content that is helpful and relevant to your customers.
+Or revamp old content that once performed well but hasn’t been so hot lately.
 The more eyeballs you can get on your site, the more likely you’re going to see sales.
 My success rate at this – Medium, mostly because I don’t take my own advice :) This is on my list of things to do once Meve Vintage is done and I can focus more on the digital side of my businesses.